-If you leave the track for any reason, it is your responsibility to re-join only when it is possible to do so safely.
-You are required to wait to re-join even if that means losing places, or in some instances, for the whole field to pass.

-It is not the responsibility of any car still on the track to make room for you to re-join the track, and if you attempt to re-join and cause an incident, then the incident is likely to be deemed to be your responsibility.
+If you leave the track for any reason, it is your responsibility to re-join only when it is possible to do so safely, even if that means losing places, or having to wait for many cars (or the whole field) to pass.
+It is not the responsibility of any car still on the track to make room for you to re-join the track.
+If you attempt to re-join and cause an incident, then the incident may be deemed be your responsibility.